Todd Graham: Personal life

-Graham and his current wife, Heather Graham, were married in 2024.
-Graham and his ex-wife, Penni Graham, share one child: Michael.

-Haylee, Hank (Tommy Hank) and Bo (Michael Brandon) are from two previous marriages.
-Bo has served as an assistant coach under Graham at Rice, Tulsa, Pitt, Arizona State, and Hawaii.

 During his two-year hiatus from coaching from 2018 to 2019, Graham visited numerous NFL and NCAA coaches, including Bill Belichick and Mike Norvell, to keep up to date with the game.

 In September 2025, Graham was reportedly interested in seeking the Republican nomination for Arizona's 1st congressional district in the 2026 elections.
 Graham reportedly still maintains a residence in Arizona.